Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Will America's Got Talent Judge Heidi Klum be able to top last year's eerily realistic earthworm costume for Halloween?
 Well, she's got some interesting ideas, as she said she can't let her "Halloween fans down."

-Heidi Klum’s Halloween costumes have gotten so elaborate, she’s not even sure her idea for this year is “humanly possible.”
+Heidi Klum’s Halloween costumes have gotten so elaborate, she wasn't even sure her idea for 2023 was “humanly possible.”

-The Queen of Halloween has made a name for herself with her elaborate costumes, even becoming nearly unrecognizable last year when she transformed into an earthworm for her yearly Halloween party (husband Tom Kaulitz coordinated as a fisherman).
+The Queen of Halloween has made a name for herself with her elaborate costumes, even becoming nearly unrecognizable in 2022 when she transformed into an earthworm for her yearly Halloween party (husband Tom Kaulitz coordinated as a fisherman).

 “I have, like, nightmares.
 Where I’m like, ‘Oh my gosh, I’m running out of time,’” Klum confessed.